alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ```
 1.6.
 Get the URL from the route using json and jq variables

 1.6.1.
-Use the element of the items array
+Use the first element of the items array
 ```
 oc get route -o jsonpath='{.items[0].spec.host}'
 ```